HL7/davinci-ecdx/source/pages/Structured_and_Unstructured_Documents.md

 Unstructured documents fill an important role where structured information is inappropriate, impractical, or otherwise unavailable.

-Use of the unstructured document is intended to accommodate attachment types for which a structured format hasnt been developed (e.g., new policies) or is not supported by the sender.
+Use of the unstructured document is intended to accommodate attachment types for which a structured format hasn't been developed (e.g., new policies) or is not supported by the sender.
 Clinical document types that are supported as Structured Documents may also be sent in an unstructured format (e.g., History and Physical Scanned Image, Discharge Summary PDF).

 [TODO - add link]
 Refer to About Code Systems for appropriate Document Type Codes.

-The following table reflects the value set of the file formats supported by unstuctured documents in C-CDA.
+The following table reflects the value set of the file formats supported by unstructured documents in C-CDA.

 ### Supported File Formats in C-CDA Unsturctured Documents